Thermally activated delayed fluorescence: Mechanism

 The steps of the TADF mechanism are displayed in the figure at right (where it is assumed that the ground state is a singlet state, which is usually but not always the case).
 In the electroluminescent process, which is observed in OLEDs, an electrical excitation leads to population of singlet and triplet states of the TADF molecules.
 From the singlet state an allowed transition can occur to the electronic singlet ground state on a time scale of 10 to 100 nanoseconds for organic TADF molecules.
 This emission represents the prompt fluorescence.
-Principally, the electron can undergo a forbidden de-excitation from the excited triplet state, the electron can undergo a forbidden de-excitation to the ground state as radiative transition, called phosphorescence, or as non-radiative process.
+Principally, the electron can undergo a forbidden de-excitation to the ground state as a radiative transition, called phosphorescence, or as a non-radiative process.
 However, this occurs on a much slower time scale, being on the order of microseconds to seconds.
 However, in suitable cases, thermal activation from the triplet to the excited singlet state, the reverse intersystem crossing, can populate the singlet state in a fast process by quenching the triplet state population.
 As a consequence, delayed fluorescence is observed.
 Accordingly, when a TADF material becomes electronically excited, it exhibits prompt fluorescence and delayed fluorescence, usually occurring at (almost) the same wavelength.
 Selected organo-transition metal compounds can show both TADF and relatively fast phosphorescence.

 In an OLED based on traditional fluorescent materials only harvesting of the singlet state population is possible.
 Thus, due to spin statistics only 25% of the excitation can be exploited.
 On the other hand, both specific phosphorescent and TADF materials have the ability to harvest the excitation from both singlet and triplet states, theoretically allowing these materials to convert close to 100% of the electrically generated excitons, giving them a large advantage over traditional fluorescent-based materials.
 However, due to light out-coupling losses in OLED devices, the external quantum efficiency (EQE) is, without employing specific out-coupling enhancement strategies, substantially lower, lying slightly above 5% and 20%, respectively.

 OLEDs, excitons, spin statistics, and electroluminescence

 An OLED device consists of a cathode and an anode and in between a number of layers that guarantee optimized electron transport (from the cathode) and hole transport (from the anode) toward the emission layer, where the emitter molecules are doped in a host matrix.
 The figure shown displays schematically a simplified OLED device structure.
 Usually, other layers are applied, such as electron and hole injection layers as well as electron and hole blocking layers, respectively, to confine both electrons and holes to the emission layer (EML).
 For high-performance OLEDs, an optimized charge carrier balance should be achieved.
 The thickness of the different layers adds up to only several hundred nanometers.

 Schematic and simplified OLED structure.
 In the emission layer (EML), electrons (e) and holes (h) attract each other by long-range Coulomb interaction.
-Coupling of the spins of hole and electron leads to singlet (S) and triplet (T) excitons in a ratio of 25 % to 75 %.
+Coupling of the spins of hole and electron leads to singlet (S) and triplet (T) excitons in a ratio of 25% to 75%.